root-project/root/README/ReleaseNotes/v610/index.md

 The following interfaces have been removed, after deprecation in v6.08.

 ### CINT remnants, dysfunctional for ROOT 6

 - `TInterpreter`'s `Getgvp()`, `Getp2f2funcname(void*)`, `Setgvp(Long_t)`, `SetRTLD_NOW()`, `SetRTLD_LAZY()`.
 - `SetFCN(void*)` from TVirtualFitter, TFitter, TBackCompFitter, TMinuit
 - `TFoam::SetRhoInt(void*)`

 ## Core Libraries

+- See "Build, Configuration and Testing Infrastructure" below for changes in the directory structure.
+- libCling now exports only a minimal set of symbols.

 ## Histogram Libraries